basarat/typescript-book/docs/jsx/react.md

 > Of course you can use this as a function argument annotation and even React component prop member.

 ### React JSX Tip: Generic components
-It works exactly as exptected.
+It works exactly as expected.
 Here is an example:

 ```ts
 /** A generic component */